jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 In the **Site List** screen, click on your Customer Edge Node **animal name**.

-The default landing is a Dashboard giving you a summary of the Customer Edge Node.  **Briefly** explore the extensive menus and analytics at the top of the screen.
+The default landing is a Dashboard giving you a detailed summary of the Customer Edge Node.  **Briefly** explore the extensive menus and analytics at the top of the screen.

 |